wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/205-letter-from-street-to-anthony.md

 ---
+doc_date: '1982-09-07'
+doc_num: 205
+doc_order: 205
+naa_refs:
+- naa_barcode: 1509894
+  naa_control_symbol: 370/1/19/18 PART 32
+  naa_series: A1838
+  reference: '[NAA: A1838, 37011/19/18, xxxii]'
-title: "205 Letter from Street to Anthony"
+title: Letter from Street to Anthony
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9074
 vol_id: 23
-doc_date: 1982-09-07
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 205 Letter from Street to Anthony

-## Canberra, 7 September 1982
+Canberra, 7 September 1982

-I am writing to comment on the stage we have reached in the negotiation with New Zealand of a new trade agreement to succeed NAFTA, in the light of your letter of 30 August to the Prime Minister.1
+I am writing to comment on the stage we have reached in the negotiation with New Zealand of a new trade agreement to succeed NAFTA, in the light of your letter of 30 August to the Prime Minister.[1](#f1)

 I have welcomed the degree of compromise reflected in the package of proposals which we agreed to release for public discussion early in June, and I agree with you that it would be exceedingly difficult to obtain specific improvement on the termination dates for New Zealand's import licensing and export incentive arrangement as they affect trans-Tasman trade.
 The consultation period has however revealed continuing and deeply-felt dissatisfaction among Australian industry groups and it is clear that, to achieve public acceptance of a new agreement, we shall have to seek some definite improvements from the New Zealanders to the current package.
 I agree with the terms in which you propose to raise these matters with Mr Muldoon.